I saw this board outside a cafe in the high street of my town and loved it.

 So you can start most businesses without risking much of your freedom fund.
 But its always going to feel scary to leave the harbour of employment and take your chances on the high seas of entrepreneurship.
 As someone smart once said: the most addictive things in this world are heroin, sugar and a monthly salary.

 I used to think that entrepreneurship was only for scientists and techie people that had invented a new widget or wonder-drug.
-But I’ve come to realise is that entrepreneurship is a craft and a learnable skill that all us can get better at.
+But I’ve come to realise is that entrepreneurship is a learnable skill that all us can get better at.
 Not all of us can be Elon Musk – talent is very unevenly distributed – but just about everyone has it in them to run a cafe, market stall or business on Ebay.

 Frugality and entrepreneurship get written about by different tribes and so often seem to exist in different worlds.
 Yet they’re two sides of the same coin.
 The more frugal you are, the more you can save.
 The more you can save, the easier it is to build a fund that will feed you whilst you change career, go self-employed or start a business.
 The lower your burn rate, the longer your runway.
 If you can live on £12k a year, a £60k pot funds a 5 year runway.